Telehealth (virtual consultations)

 - Check the sound quality.
 Think about if you need to talk louder or sit closer to the microphone.
 Make sure your speaker's volume is on.

-- If you're using a camera, make sure it's at eye level.
+- If you are using a camera, make sure it is at eye level.

 - Get comfortable in a well-lit room.
-Make sure it's free of noise and distractions and it's private.
+Make sure it is free of noise and distractions, and it is private.

 - Be sure you can hear and see as well as possible.
 You may need your reading glasses and hearing aid.